mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 : It should be possible for a protocol implementation to restrict the operations that a given plugin can execute.

-One possible way to realise this new architecture is to include a virtual machine inside each protocol implementation and expose a small plugin API accessible through the virtual machine.
+One possible way to realize this new architecture is to include a virtual machine inside each protocol implementation and expose a small plugin API accessible through the virtual machine.
 Several efficient virtual machines have been proposed and used in related